Table of Contents

 Tales help make sense of the world around us, and this very notion is the beating heart of using data to tell a story.

 According to a study performed by Skyword, content that features a mix of words and visuals drives 34% more engagement than text-only articles, blog posts, or whitepapers.
-You have everything to gain by harnessing the power of data visualization, visual analytics and using a mix of relevant insights to create a compelling narrative.
+You have everything to gain by harnessing the power of data visualization, visual analytics, and using a mix of relevant insights to create a compelling narrative.

 Here are the key benefits of knowing how to tell stories with data:

 - Inclusion: As mentioned, at a fundamental level, stories help us make sense of a complex and occasionally bewildering world.
-By using the right data storytelling tools to measure, track, and extract relevant data and place it into a visual format that fits into a narrative based on specific business goals, you will make your analytical information accessible to a wider audience.
+By using the right data storytelling tools to measure, track, and extract relevant data and place it into a visual format that fits into a narrative based on specific company goals, you will make your analytical information accessible to a wider audience.
 By doing so, you’ll be able to share important messages in a way that inspires, encouraging buy-in from the right parties or stakeholders as a result.

-- Decision: By telling a data story through a powerful KPI dashboard software, you'll be able to drive improved decision-making throughout the organization in several critical areas of the business.
+- Decision: By telling a data story through a powerful KPI dashboard software, you'll be able to drive improved decision-making throughout the organization in several critical areas of the organization.
 If your audience, whether internal or external to the organization, can follow a narrative and extract the right information from your presentation, they'll gain the insight they need to base their strategies on water-tight data, making the organization more efficient, economical, and successful as a whole.

 - Organization: In a world dominated by data, knowing which insights to explore can prove daunting.
 But by working with the right data storytelling tools, not only is it possible to simplify the analytics process, but you'll also gain the ability to arrange your data in a way that's effective, efficient, and ultimately saves you time.
 As you're no doubt aware—in business, time is money.